markj0hnst0n/pizza-delivery-place/README/testing/testing.md

 - Verify that delivery charge, item totals and grand total figures are displayed correctly :heavy_check_mark:
 - Secure Checkout button is displayed and clicking this takes user to the checkout page :heavy_check_mark:

+Notes
+- Quantity selector checking is completed by both HTML and at the back end so that even though on larger screens one is able to take the quatity selector higher than 4 and lower than -1 input of incorrect figures is not allowed and provides relevant message.

 #### Checkout page